Skip to main content

 Use explicit hold reasons for blocked payouts, such as profile incomplete, approval missing, or route unconfirmed.
 Avoid silent overrides.

 Treat retries as replays of the same business intent, not new outbound sends.
-The source pack does not confirm rail-side duplicate protections, so this safeguard has to be enforced in your system.
+Enforce idempotency in your own system regardless of what rail-side duplicate protections may exist.

 Scope the idempotency key to intent-level fields such as contractor, payout cycle, amount, currency, and destination account version.
 If those fields change, require a new request.